JuulLinders/ComplexSystems.github.io/_posts/Blog module 7 Recurrent Quantification Analysis.md

 *Figure 2: Recurrence plot for subset 1*

+We can observe several features in the obtained recurrence plot.
+Marwan et al. (2007) states that white areas or bands are related to the occurrence of abrupt changes in the dynamics as well as extreme events in the data.
+In addition, the vertical and horizontal lines may indicate that some states do not change or change slowly for some time.
+For Figure 2 we note that a significant part of the plot is white indicating abrupt changes.
+This may be indicated as the subject of the time series participating in some activity, which may have changed the heart rate.
+Vertical and horizontal lines are aditionally present.
+Naturally, a large part of the day humans do the same activity for a extended amount of time e.g working at a desk, wathcing tv.
+This may have caused the horizontal and vertical lines.

 | Property  | Value for 1st subset|
 | ------------- | ------------- |
 | The percentage of recurrent points| 4.76 |